 The world in which we live is likely to change more in the next 50 years than it has ever done before.
-Geography, History and Ethics and Philosophy explain how and why and helps to prepare you for those changes.
+Geography, History and Ethics, and Philosophy explain how and why, and help to prepare you for those changes.

 Religious Studies